Is Solar Worth It in Arizona? (2022 Homeowner's Guide)

-- Solar Equipment Sales Tax Exemption: This exemption prevents you from having to pay the state sales tax on solar equipment and installation costs, effectively bringing down your cost to go solar.
+- Solar Equipment Sales Tax Exemption: This exemption prevents you from having to pay the state sales tax on solar equipment and installation fees, effectively bringing down your expense to go solar.

 - Energy Equipment Property Tax Exemption: This exemption stops your property taxes from increasing as a result of going solar.
 Without this benefit, the property value increase you’d enjoy from installing solar panels would be less of an incentive to convert.

 The price of solar panels is quite a bit in Arizona, but they also bump up your property value quite significantly.
 Based on data from Zillow, the typical homeowner will see a 4.1% value increase after going solar.3 Given the average home value of $415,372 in Arizona, that’s an average value increase of $17,030.4 The value increase could be even more significant in more expensive areas like Tucson.

 This value bump is only expected if you finance your solar panels or buy them with cash.
 Solar leases and power purchase agreements (PPAs) will not make your home more valuable.

 While the financial benefits you’ll enjoy from installing solar panels on your home are appealing, many homeowners also care about the impact solar conversion has on the environment.
 By converting to this renewable energy source, you’ll reduce your dependency on fossil fuels and your utility company, and you’ll also help reduce pollution and combat global warming.

 What to Look Out For When Considering Solar in Arizona